Adventure Education Major

 Discover the power of experientially based adventure education while you learn how to teach skills, develop your leadership style, and build community with like-minded adventurers.
-Surrounded by mountains, deserts, canyons, and rivers, the FLC AE program presents a classroom like no other, and an opportunity to dig deeper into your strengths through research, internships, and collaboration.
+Surrounded by mountains, deserts, canyons, and rivers, the FLC AE program presents an opportunity to dig deeper into your strengths through research, internships, and collaboration.

 "We’re surrounded by incredible outdoor classrooms.
 Our faculty turn amazing landscapes into experiential learning labs.
 From technical expeditions to intrapersonal explorations, our people and places are perfect for our program."

 Adventure Education (AE) is a rigorous program in which students learn to become teachers, leaders, and professionals.
 As a major you’ll take classes indoors and out, learn backcountry skills, intern in the industry, immerse yourself in an all-AE semester, conduct and present research, and collaborate with local organizations to solve real problems.

 Whatever professional path you follow, to work in the outdoor industry, you’ll need technical skills to keep yourself and others safe, and in many cases, to teach these skills to others.
 Take classes including: